Nanny Taxes & Payroll in in Washington, D.C.

 All employers must post a paid family leave notice poster on their premises.

-Learn more about Washington, D.C.’s Universal Paid Leave.
+Learn more about Washington, D.C.’s Paid Family Leave.

 Accrued Sick and Safe Leave/Earned Sick and Safe Leave

-- A medical condition or to care for ill family members
+- A medical condition or caring for ill family members

 - Receiving medical care for themselves or their family members